Yunanouv/Hotel-Business-Analysis/README.md

 <img width="750" alt="grup-stayduration-cancelrates" src="https://github.com/Yunanouv/Hotel-Business-Analysis/assets/146415555/ec98ed95-5748-4c64-afc5-de37fa9cc256">
 <br>
 From the trends, some observations are :
 The least canceled bookings were on around 1-7 days.
-The good thing is that this is the group with the most frequent stays but the cancellation rate is also the smallest.
+The good thing is that this is the group with the most frequent stays and the cancellation rate is also the smallest.
 Customers who stayed around 8-14 days have the highest cancellation rates.
 The cancellation rate for customers who stayed more than a month is also high, need to be aware of junk leads.
 <br>